Microflow/buy-some-give-one-android/README.md

 Hey!

-Mykra is an open source Android app that will help people micro-crowdfund. $1- to $333 is our domain.
+Mykra is an open source Android app that will help people micro-crowdfund. $1 to $333 is our domain.
+Mykra is focused on Water filtration, hydroponic gardens, organic farms, socially useful apps, fun + educational meetups.

 Users will log on and see interesting projects and products as they scroll.